alepez/jekspress/README.md

 # jekspress

-A content-focused, database-less website engine.
+A content-focused, database-less website engine inspired by jekyllrb.